simplyboo6/Vimtur/README.md

 - Requirements
   - ffmpeg for transcoding and thumbnails.
   - graphicsmagick for extracting EXIF data.
-- Caching data takes a lot of space.
-All videos are re-transcoded to be h264 and HLS compatible.
+- Caching data is optional (disabled by default) and takes a lot of space.
+All videos are transcoded to be h264 and HLS compatible.
+Enabling caching will allow faster load times.
-- Because of pre-caching it's possible to quickly skip through videos and loading times are minimal.
+- When pre-caching it's possible to quickly skip through videos and loading times are minimal.
+Otherwise expect about 5s on initial load (or slightly more on the first time) and 5s every time you seek to an unbufferred segment.
 - Videos by default are transcoded to 240p and 1080p.
 If the source is h264 and no scalings been applied it copies the video data.
 This is quicker, and higher quality, but takes up more space.
 These are configurable options.
 It could be configured to only transcode to a low-quality for browsing.
 - Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.
 - The included compose file comes with a mongodb instance.